verena-yacoub/SDCND-P2/README.md

   below is a picture for the normalized colored images
   ![alt text][image3]

-  and a picture of grayscaling+normalization
+  and a picture of grayscaling+normalization with the corresponding labels
   ![alt text][image4]

-  * Note For data augmentation: as realized from the histogram above, some classes have few training examples which might cause defects in the training process, however data augmentation is not performed in this code, but a suggestion for it would be to augment the data of the classes with less examples after editing the existing samples randomly to balance the training data.
+* Note For data augmentation: as realized from the histogram above, some classes have few training examples which might cause defects in the training process, however data augmentation is not performed in this code, but a suggestion for it would be to augment the data of the classes with less examples after editing the existing samples randomly to balance the training data. //
   Noting also: that in the new images chosen I was keen to include some samples of the classes with few training examples such as (25,37,38) and as the classifier performed well with those I did not perform augmentation.